New Ideas, Stories & Concepts

 Circle of Friends – when its tough….

 Circles of Support and Accountability for Sex Offenders are an organisation in Toronto, Canada who are building circles of support around sex offenders.
 They were not formed to compete with existing service providers.
-They were formed to assist: – those considered by many to be the “untouchables”, or the most marginalized in our society, – those for whom there was little or no support – those for whom there was no support from other governmental or non-governmental service or agency COSA originated to meet the unique needs of Sex Offenders, because no one else was stepping forward to do so.
+They were formed to assist: – those considered by many to be the “untouchables”, or the most marginalised in our society, – those for whom there was little or no support – those for whom there was no support from other governmental or non-governmental service or agency COSA originated to meet the unique needs of Sex Offenders, because no one else was stepping forward to do so.

 A circle of friends for a child in public care – pupils in public care are at such risk of exclusion.
 Listen to this heartwarming story of a circle of friends in action from Jackie Dearden.